 In 2005, 93 percent of workplace fatalities were suffered by men.
 Farming, fishing and forestry remain the most dangerous fields in terms of fatality rate [ref].

-For more information on workers compensation laws and a complete glossary of workers compensation terms, check out the links on the next page.
+For more information on workers compensation laws and a complete glossary of workers compensation terms, check out the links below.